itsmeipg/mpv-config/README.md

 -
 - Increase proximity to bring up timline/buttons/title a little more
 - Test if audio-normalize-downmix has an effect on sofalizer.
+- Use hash?
+(I'm not an advanced coder) to refer to profile instead of string to differentiate between two profiles with the same name.

 # Theme